covid-policy-modelling/model-connector-template/README.md

 * [Ten simple rules for writing Dockerfiles for reproducible data science](https://doi.org/10.1371/journal.pcbi.1008316).
 * [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON).
 * [JSON Schema](http://json-schema.org/learn/getting-started-step-by-step).

-## Process

-1. Fork this repository.

-1. Ensure that your code can be run using the command line, e.g. using `Rscript` rather than *RStudio*, etc.

-1. Obtain a copy of the latest version of the output JSON schema:

-    ```bash
-    curl https://raw.githubusercontent.com/covid-policy-modelling/schemas/main/schema/output-common.json -o output-schema.json
-    ```

-1. Develop your connector (iteratively):
-   1. Create connector code (in a language of your choice) to transform the input/output from the COVID Policy Modelling schemas to/from the input/output your model uses, as described in more detail below, and execute your model.
-   1. Edit the [Dockerfile](./Dockerfile) to contain your model and connector code:
-      * Set an appropriate base image (if you already package your model as a Docker image, you can use this as the base image and some of the later steps will not be needed).
-      * Install any necessary dependencies to run your model.
-      * Add your model code to the image (e.g. using [RUN git clone](https://docs.docker.com/engine/reference/builder/#run) or `RUN wget`, etc.)
-      * Add the connector code (e.g. using [COPY](https://docs.docker.com/engine/reference/builder/#copy)).
-      * Set the `CMD` to run your connector code.
-      * Some further requirements are described in more detail below.
-   1. Build your image by running `docker-compose build run-model`.
-   1. Test your connector code by running `docker-compose run run-model`.
-      * You may need to edit the sample input file [test-job.json](test-job.json) if your model does not support the parameters specified in the file.
-      * You should not make changes to the `docker-compose.yml` file (e.g. to add mounts).
-These changes will not be available when the connector is run via the `web-ui`.
-   1. Validate the output of your connector by running `docker-compose run --rm validate`.
-   1. Push your changes to Github, and ensure the Docker image is built and published successfully.

-1. Tag your model connector (`git tag v<version>`, e.g. `git tag v0.0.1`) and push the tag to GitHub.
-Ensure the Docker image is built and published successfully.

-1. On your repository page on GitHub, go to "Packages" then select the package for your connector.
-Under "Danger Zone", select "Change visibility", and set the visibility to "Public".
-Enter the repository name to confirm.

-1. Edit [meta.yml](meta.yaml) to describe your model/connector.

-1. Raise a PR against the `web-ui` repository, copying the content of your `meta.yml` into the `models.yml` file.

-1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model.

-1. Update this README to be specific to your model, and to remove any parts that will not be needed in future (e.g. this *Process* section)

 ## Requirements for Docker images